 History of the State Water Planning Process

 The last time the State of Wyoming embarked on a statewide comprehensive water planning process was in the late 1960's.
-The effort culminated in publication of the Wyoming Framework Water Plan in 1973.
+The effort culminated in the publication of the 1973 Wyoming Framework Water Plan: a Summary and the 1973 Wyoming Framework Water Plan.
 The plan consisted of an overall statewide framework plan, as well as plans for each of the state's seven major river basins.
 Despite its age the 1973 Framework Plan and the associated basin plan documents remain valuable reference documents for the state's policy makers and water resources managers.

 In 1979, the Legislature created the Wyoming Water Development Commission (WWDC), charging it with responsibility for coordinating water and related land resources planning for the state.
 Between 1979 and 1995, the WWDC completed several major river basin planning studies, including studies of the Big Horn and Powder River Basins.
 Planning by the WWDC was mostly project-driven in response to applications from local sponsors.

-In the Green River Basin, a group called the Colorado River Basin Coordinating Council (CRBCC) became concerned that Wyoming's Colorado River Compact allocation not yet put to beneficial use was perhaps vulnerable to growing water demands of Arizona, Nevada, and California.
+A group in the Green River Basin, the Colorado River Basin Coordinating Council (CRBCC), became concerned that Wyoming's Colorado River Compact allocation, not yet put to beneficial use, was perhaps vulnerable to growing water demands of Arizona, Nevada, and California.
 At the urging of CRBCC, the 1996 Legislature directed the Wyoming Water Development Office (WWDO) and the State Engineer's Office (SEO) to prepare recommendations for updating the 1973 Framework Water Plan.
 The two agencies submitted a joint recommendation to the Governor, the Water Development Commission, and the Legislature Select Water Committee on October 1, 1996.

-A staff planning team from the WWDO, the SEO, and the Water Resources Data System at the University of Wyoming (WRDS) was established in early 1997.
+A staff planning team from the WWDO, the SEO, and the Water Resources Data System (WRDS) at UW was established in early 1997.
 The planning team was given the responsibility of responding to the governor's request to revisit the 1996 recommendations, specifically in the area of public interaction.
 He strongly supported a grass-roots effort to planning.
 The planning team amended the proposal to request funding for a feasibility study to conduct the following Phase I and Phase II tasks: